Animation (Jon Anderson album): Overview

-"Surrender" and "All in a Matter of Time" were released as singles.

 The album was promoted with a world tour on which Anderson performed songs from the album as well as several Yes classics, mostly in medley form.
 A follow-up album entitled Chagall was recorded but not released.

 One track on the album, "Boundaries", later appeared on other works by Anderson (entitled "O'er" on The Promise Ring) and Yes (entitled "Somehow, Someday" on Open Your Eyes).
+"Surrender" and "All in a Matter of Time" were released as singles.